 Adapting to long term family travel by living in the moment

 With all the realities of long term family travel, the most important thing to remember is that this moment is fleeting.
 With the exception of a few destinations, we will likely never visit the same place twice.
 And faster than we realize, this trip will be done.
-We’ll be back in our house in Seattle.
+We’ll be back in the United States living the “normal” life.

-Instead of focusing on the hard parts, I need to remember to savor the sweet moments that happen during our trip: waking up to my little ones snuggling in bed with us; singing along to ‘80’s power ballads with my husband in the car; and watching the look of delight on my kids as they play imaginatively with each other.
+Instead of focusing on the hard parts, I try to remember to savor the sweet moments that happen during our trip: waking up to my little ones snuggling in bed with us; singing along to ‘80’s power ballads with my husband in the car; and witnessing the moments of wonder when we experience something new.

 At the crux of it, the realities of long term family travel are no different from the realities of everyday family life.
 We are all just struggling to do what’s best for our families.